 Or join us on an optional tour to learn about the making of Argan oil—a process that begins with tree-climbing goats!
 The Argan tree, which is native to Morocco and Algeria, produces a plum-like fruit with a pit or nut in the center.
 The goats have adapted to climb the thorny, gnarled branches of the tree to eat the fruit, but cannot digest the center, and it is from this "nut" that Argan oil is made.
 We'll walk through countryside groves of Argan trees with cameras poised, ready for a photo of these unusual animals before stopping at a nearby village for a colorful Berber market.
 Then we'll visit a local womens' cooperative that specializes in Argan production to learn how this useful oil is made.
-We'll even sample some ourselves when we sit down with a local family to a lunch cooked in—what else?—Argan oil.
+We'll even sample some ourselves when we have lunch at a local vineyard.

 After breakfast today, we ride back to Casablanca by a different route through the Moroccan countryside than the one we took on our way to Essaouira.
 We pause en route for lunch in the village of Sidi Bouzid and arrive at our hotel in the late afternoon.
 We dine at our hotel this evening and have free time to explore Casablanca tonight.